 - Resting Time: After mixing the batter, allow it to rest for about 10-15 minutes before baking.
 This resting period allows the ingredients to fully hydrate and blend together, resulting in a more consistent texture and enhanced flavors.

-This recipe card provides the basic details to make this recipe.
-For more information, questions or variations please review the content above the recipe card.
+For more information, tips and variations please review the recipe video and content above and below the recipe card.

 Updates and Revisions

-If conflicting information between the video and recipe card, the recipe card will always have the most up to date information, ingredients and instructions.
+If the video and recipe card differ, follow the recipe card for the latest ingredients and instructions.

 Nutritional Information